microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![A sketch of a sample application with an InfoBar in the top of the content area.
 The notification's title is "No Internet" and it's message is "Reconnect to save your work".
 It has a maroon accent color and a "Network Offline" icon.](images/Critical_Color.jpg)

+Mockup with custom background color and icon to be added.

 ## Add buttons
 By default, an 'X' close button will appear as the right most component in the bar.
-The close button can be customized with the CloseButtonContent property.

 An additional action button can be added by setting the ActionButtonContent and ActionButtonCommand properties.
 There is also built-in support for a single hyperlink button to ensure text contrast remains accessible with the various background colors.
 We recommend that only a single action button or hyperlink button is set.
 Additional action buttons and hyperlinks can be added via custom content.